meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Remove Sections

-* Right click on the section widget and click on `Delete`.
+* Right click on the section/container widget and click on `Delete`.

 ### Section Options